 A generic drug is a copy of the brand-name drug with the same dosage, safety, strength, quality, consumption method, performance, and intended use.
 Before generics become available on the market, the generic company must prove it has the same active ingredients as the brand-name drug and works in the same way and in the same amount of time in the body.

 The only differences between generics and their brand-name counterparts is that generics are less expensive and may look slightly different (eg. different shape or color), as trademarks laws prevent a generic from looking exactly like the brand-name drug.

 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Renvela in the UK
+Also Known as Renvela

 Renagel is a prescription medication used for people undergoing kidney dialysis to lower high blood phosphorus level.
 Renagel uses are for hyperphosphatemia treatment only to reduce risks during kidney dialysis, and the active ingredient Sevelamer phosphate-binds to prevent the body absorbing it and reducing the risk of weakened bone strength and structure (renal osteodystrophy).
 It is most commonly prescribed as an ESRD treatment drug for people who have end stage renal disease and are receiving dialysis.